 U.S. citizens need a valid passport to enter Kosovo and may be asked to provide documentation stating the purpose of their visit.

 - No visa is required for tourist trips of up to 90 days within six months.

 - For work, study, or visits longer than 90 days within six months, you must apply for a temporary residence permit.
-Prior to your arrival in Kosovo, contact Pristina’s Directorate for Migration and Foreigners by phone (+381 38-200-190-26/27/17) or email.
+Prior to your arrival in Kosovo, contact Pristina’s Pristina’s Division for Foreigners, Visa and Residence Permit by phone (+383 38-200-190-26/27/17) or email.

 - To apply for a temporary residence permit, you will need to provide proof of local health insurance and an official police background check report.
 The U.S. Embassy cannot assist you in obtaining background checks, certificates of conduct, or fingerprints.

 The U.S. Embassy is not able to assist with obtaining a residency permit, extending a stay, or granting of entry into Kosovo.